Border Regiment: Territorial Army

 Men of the 4th Battalion, Border Regiment travel in the back of a lorry, France, May 1940.

 The 4th Battalion was a 1st Line Territorial Army unit, originally assigned to the 126th Infantry Brigade, 42nd (East Lancashire) Infantry Division.
 However, the battalion left the brigade in November 1939, and was assigned to the newly raised 25th Infantry Brigade and served from 1939–40 in France on lines of communication duties before becoming part of the ill-fated "2nd BEF" that tried to maintain a presence in France after Dunkirk, finally leaving from the Cherbourg peninsular.
 After returning to the United Kingdom, it spent time in South Wales on Guard duties before being posted to North Africa in 1941.
 The battalion was then assigned to the 23rd Infantry Brigade, part of the 70th Infantry Division.
 Whilst in Africa, it spent some time fighting the Africa Korps, including taking part in the relief of Tobruk before being posted to British India in 1942–1943.
 In 1944, the entire division was broken up to become part of Brigadier Orde Wingate's 'Special Force' (the Chindits) and took part in the 2nd Chindit expedition in Burma, before finally returning to the United Kingdom in 1945.

 Men of the 9th Battalion, Border Regiment on a ferry ready to cross the Chindwin River, between Kalewa and Shwegying, Burma, January 1945.

 The 5th Battalion was also a 1st-Line Territorial Army unit that was serving with the 42nd East Lancashire Infantry Division and was sent to join the BEF in France in 1940.
 Like the 1st and 4th battalions, it was also evacuated at Dunkirk.
 After returning to the United Kingdom, it served as home defence in the anticipation of a German invasion.
 In 1941, it was decided to convert the 42nd Division into an armoured division due to a shortage of armoured troops and the division became the 42nd Armoured Division.
 The 5th Battalion was converted to armour as the 110th Regiment Royal Armoured Corps.
 The men continued to wear their Border Regiment cap badge on the black beret of the RAC, as did all infantry units converted in the same way.
 110 RAC was disbanded in 1943, and 5th Battalion, Border Regiment was reconstituted in April 1944 by redesignation of the 7th Battalion, a reserve battalion serving in 213th Infantry Brigade, originally created in 1939 as a 2nd Line duplicate of the 5th It spent the rest of the war as a training battalion, assigned to the 45th Infantry Brigade, which was initially part of the 80th Infantry (Reserve) Division and then the 38th Infantry (Reserve) Division.

 Hostilities-only

 The 50th (Holding) Battalion was raised in June 1940.
 In October, it was redesignated as the 9th Battalion and was assigned to the 225th Independent Infantry Brigade (Home).
+The author George MacDonald Fraser served with the 9th Battalion in Burma; this forms the subject of his memoir Quartered Safe Out Here (1993).